goharbor/harbor/docs/user_guide.md

 1. Expand **Administration**, and select **Interrogation Services**.
 1. Select the **Vulnerability** tab and click **Scan Now** to scan all of the images in all projects.
    ![Scan all images](img/scan_all.png)

-The scanning process runs multiple concurrent asynchronous tasks.
-The order in which the tasks are run and the results returned is not guaranteed.

 Scanning requires intensive resource consumption.
 To avoid frequently triggering scans too frequently, scans can be only triggered once in a defined period.
 If scanning is unavailable, the next available time is displayed next to the **Scan Now** button.

 ### Schedule Scans